marissakrantz/work-day-schedule/README.md

-# 05 Third-Party APIs: Work Day Scheduler
+# Work Day Scheduler - Third Party API's - Week 5 Homework

-## Your Task
+## Desciption

-Create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+>Create a calendar application that allows a user to save events for each hour of the day by modifying starter code.
+The app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

-You'll need to use the [Moment.js](https://momentjs.com/) library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.
+>Required to use the [Moment.js](https://momentjs.com/) library to work with date and time.

 ## User Story